Peterpiotr/siguren-documentation/docs/source/archives/user-manual-7-4.rst

 depending on the hoist inertias and torque, by friction of the internal disks of the friction absorber inside the MS wheel\ [STRIKEOUT:.]

-As option, a torque limiter can be added between the main motor and the gear box in order to smooth the static and dynamic overloads.
+As option, a MS Torque Limiter can be added between the main motor and the gear box in order to smooth the static and dynamic overloads.

 The Motosuiveur® interprets and executes the same commands as the main